ericrovtar/Vue.js-CRUD-Example/README.md

 I couldn't justify the need for true state management.

-Would I expand on this application and reach scenarios where I have components interacting across other components (ex: Dialog & Confirmation).
+Would I expand on this application and reach scenarios where I have components interacting across other components (ex: ModalDialog & Confirmation).

 ## Mobile First
 I adhere strongly to a mobile-first mentality.
 In this application, that is difficult as we're dealing